Latest posts by ASA Editor, M.D. (see all)

 Is CPAP hard to sleep with?

 CPAP machines for home use are small.
 They are often smaller than a shoebox.
 You’ll need to wear a small mask over your nose, which is connected to tubing and the machine.
 Most people are able to tolerate CPAP and get used to wearing it after a few nights.
 When you’re first adjusting to CPAP, keep the health benefits in mind, which may help you stick with it.
-If after a few weeks, you’re still having trouble using your CPAP, talk with your sleep specialist.
-Your doctor may be able to adjust the pressure on the machine or suggest different masks, so you’re more comfortable.
+If after a few weeks, you’re still having trouble using your CPAP, talk with your sleep doctor.
+Your doctor may be able to adjust the pressure on the machine or suggest different CPAP masks, so you’re more comfortable.
+Occasionally, BiPAP will be used for comfort when CPAP is not tolerated.
+There are some differences between CPAP and BiPAP.

 Cedars-Sinai Medical Center.
 Treating Sleep Apnea. https://www.cedars-sinai.edu/Patients/Programs-and-Services/Pain-Center/Sleep-Apnea/ Retrieved October 2016.